GalaChain/sdk/docs/getting-started.md

 ### 3. Start the network

-Once the terminal is open, start the network
+Once the terminal is open, start the network with:

 ```
 npm run network:start